minprog/exercises/study/big-o/index.md

 	check50 -l minprog/cs50x/2020/bigo

-check50 will check the correctness of your answers.
-But be sure to fill in your explanations as well, which `check50` won't check here!
+`check50` will check the correctness of your answers, but also be sure to provide your reasoning.